-Ehrlichia is a type of bacteria that infect dogs and other species worldwide, causing a disease called Ehrlichiosis.
-It has also been called "tropical canine pancytopenia" (and several other names).
-Ehrlichia, commonly transmitted by ticks, leads to a wide range of symptoms which can make the disease hard to diagnose.
+Infection with the bacteria Ehrlichia causes a disease called ehrlichiosis, which has also been called "tropical canine pancytopenia" (and several other names) and affects dogs and other species worldwide.
+Infection with Ehrlichia, commonly transmitted by ticks, leads to a wide range of symptoms which can make the disease hard to diagnose.

-Ehrlichia are bacteria which infect white blood cells.
+Ehrlichiosis refers to a condition when Ehrlichia infect the white blood cells of dogs.
 There are many species of Ehrlichia, but there are only a few species that affect dogs.
-A closely related infection affecting platelets is caused by a bacteria called Anaplasma platys and is sometimes referred to as Ehrlichiosis as well (Anaplasma platys used to be called Ehrlichia platys).
+A closely related infection affecting platelets is caused by a bacteria called Anaplasma platys and is sometimes referred to as ehrlichiosis as well (it used to be called Ehrlichia platys).
 Most Ehrlichia infections are acquired through tick bites; infection is also possible via blood transfusions.

 The acute phase occurs within the first few weeks of being infected and is rarely fatal.
 Recovery can occur, or the dog can enter a "subclinical phase," which can last for years, where there are no symptoms.
 Some dogs eventually progress to the chronic phase, where very severe illness can develop.
 In practice, it is difficult to distinguish these phases.